- Enable the hardened runtime on dependency binaries

 Repla is now launched.
-So far we’ve release Repla Server, the first Repla plugin.
+So far we’ve released Repla Server, the first Repla plugin.
 If you know something about product development, you know the question is always “what problem does this solve?”.
-The problem that the Repla Server plugin solves is running a local web development server that always refreshes.
-And, since that’s the only plugin that’s currently available, that’s all the Repla website talks about, because that’s the benefit you can get by downloading and using Repla today.
-But Repla itself wasn’t designed to solve any one problem, this blog post is about how it was designed, so it’s about exploring the benefits you’ll be able to get from Repla tomorrow.
+The problem that the Repla Server plugin solves is running a local web development server that refreshes automatically.
+Since that’s the only plugin that’s currently available, that’s all the Repla website talks about, because that’s the benefit you can get by downloading and using Repla today.
+But Repla itself wasn’t designed to solve any one problem.
+This blog post is about how it was designed, and explore the benefits you’ll be able to get from Repla tomorrow.

-Developers are really using the web browser for two separate tasks.
+Developers really use web browsers for two separate tasks.
 The first is researching the problem they’re working on.
 This is what most people (who, of course, aren’t developers) also use web browsers for, so they’re already pretty good at it, and Repla doesn’t try to replace that.
-The second task developers use the web browser for is running their current project.
+The second task developers use web browsers for is running their projects.
 This is where Repla comes in.
-While browsers do have some built-in tools for developers, they decidedly aren’t developer tools the same way terminals and text editors are.
+While browsers do have some built-in tools for developers, they aren’t developer tools the same way terminals and text editors are.
 This is how Repla was designed, as a web browser that’s a developer tool the same way that text editors and terminals are, and therefore can achieve the same adaptability as those tools.

 So what is Repla?
 Repla is a web browser that can be extended by packages that run processes, and therefore is as adaptable as text editors and terminals are.
 Repla shapes itself to the problem at hand, the same way those tools do.
-Repla Server is the first plugin for Repla, it’s a package that runs processes to manage a local web server.
+Repla Server, the first plugin for Repla, is a package that runs processes to manage a local web server.
 In our next post, Repla Use Cases, we explore some other use cases.

 In What is Repla?, we explained how Repla is designed to be adaptable, just like text editors and terminals are, by being extended with packages that run processes.
 This post is about some of the use cases that this enables.
 But before we get to those, we have to talk about how Repla is different from text editors and terminals, because it’s through the differences that the use cases emerge.

-There is a lot of things a web renderer can do that plain text cannot, some examples include displaying media, like pictures, video, and graphics; rendering rich text, with different combinations fonts and colors; and it can be interactive, responding to input in any manner it chooses, in particular by supporting hyperlinks.
-When we’re looking for Repla use cases, we’re looking for situations where we can take advantage of these attributes.
+There are a lot of things a web renderer can do that plain text cannot.
+Some examples include displaying media, such as pictures, video, and graphics; rendering rich text with different combinations of fonts and colors; and it can be interactive, responding to input in any manner it chooses, in particular by supporting hyperlinks.
+When talking about Repla use cases, we’re looking for situations where we can take advantage of these attributes.

 The first use case we’ll look at is the prototype Search plugin.
 This plugin makes the output of